zhibinlei/zhibinlei.github.io/_pages/lei-research.md

 </body>
 </html>

-Click on the image to see its full size and caption.
 ## Dual inward dipping subduction (DIDS) & progressive weakening within the overriding plate

 Relative to SSS, DIDS can generate:  1) fixed boundary condition for the middle overriding plate 2) a stronger united upwelling mantle flow.
 Both effects